gibberlang/gibberdoc/README.md

 Documentation about gibber
 # Gibber: An AI-Optimized Programming Language

 ## 🚀 Introduction

 Gibber is a new programming language designed **specifically for AI-assisted coding**.
 Unlike traditional languages optimized for human developers, Gibber is built to enhance **Large Language Model (LLM) code generation**—making it more **accurate, efficient, and bug-free**.
+It addresses the unique capabilities and limitations of Large Language Models when generating, understanding, and modifying code.

+## Core Philosophy

+Gibber is built on three foundational principles:

+1. **Explicit Intent** - The language prioritizes clear expression of programmer intent over implementation details.
+2. **Contextual Clarity** - Code structure helps LLMs maintain context and track relationships between components.
+3. **Predictable Patterns** - Consistent, regular syntax patterns make it easier for both AI and humans to predict and understand code behavior.

 ### Why Gibber?